-For those who are unsure of what Pentecost was, it was when the Holy Spirit came upon the Disciples during the day of Pentecost.
-Acts 2:2 says, "Suddenly a sound like the blowing of violent wind came from heaven and filled the whole house where they were sitting."
-Verse 3 continues, "They saw what seemed to be tongues of fire that separated and came to rest on each of them."
-Verse 4 concludes, "All of them were filled with the Holy Spirit and began to speak in other tongues [languages] as the Spirit enabled them."
+The role of the Holy Spirit in the Hebrew Bible may appear minor, but it is still crucial in understanding the Christian perspective.
+The Holy Spirit came upon the anti-hero Samson when he took out the Philistines, overshadowed King David, Elijah, and others.
+Later, in the second chapter of the Acts of the Apostles we read, "Suddenly a sound like the blowing of violent wind came from heaven and filled the whole house where they were sitting.
+[The disciples] saw what seemed to be tongues of fire that separated and came to rest on each of them.
+All of them were filled with the Holy Spirit and began to speak in other tongues [languages] as the Spirit enabled them."